As China’s economic recovery accelerates, copper prices are rising. And these three copper mining stocks and ETFs are getting a big boost.

 The extent to which China’s business outlook has improved can be seen in the following graph.
 It features the benchmark Shanghai Stock Exchange Composite Index (SSEC), which has established a solid upward trend since hitting a crash low over a year ago.

 But notice in particular that since the start of last June, the SSEC began showing relative strength versus most major world stock markets.
-It has also managed to keep above the psychologically significant 200-day line so far—a sign the bulls are in control of China’s equity market.
+While this year may have brought about a period of consolidation, SSEC’s ability to generally keep above the psychologically significant 200-day line is a sign that the bulls remain in control of China’s equity market.

-Since last March’s crash low, SSEC has risen over 30%, which is probably as much a celebration of China’s remarkable economic recovery as it is a reaction to its improved trade outlook.
+Since last March’s crash low, SSEC has risen about 25%, which is probably as much a celebration of China’s remarkable economic recovery as it is a reaction to its improved trade outlook.
 In any case, a new long-term bull market in China’s stock market is clearly underway.